sahat/jsrecipes/posts/backend/beginner/getting-started-with-mongoose.md

 ```
 var mongoose = require('mongoose');

 mongoose.connect('localhost');
 ```

-**Note**: Mongoose will try to connect to local `test` database on port on **27017**.
-You can also specify a full path - `mongodb://localhost/test`, which would have the same effect as `localhost` in this case.
+**Note**: By default, Mongoose will try to connect to local **test** database on port **27017**.
+You can also specify full path `mongodb://localhost:27017/test`, which would have the same effect as `localhost` in this case.

 ### Defining a schema
-Before you can do anything, first you have to defina a schema.
+Before you can do anything, you first have to defina a Mongoose schema.
+If you are familiar with SQL, it is the same concept here.
 A schema is just a structural representation of your MongoDB document.
-For example, here is what a `Comment` schema might look like:
+For example, here is what a `Comment` schema might potentially look like:

 ```
 var CommentSchema = new Schema({